openmainframeproject/feilong/doc/source/restapi.rst

 **POST /token**

-Get a valid token to perform further request by using user and password.
+Get a valid token to perform further request by using Admin-Token which you can think as a combination of username and password.

 * Request: